Kitware/iMSTK/Documentation/userguide/administration.rst

 custom simulation by writing C++ code.
-However, in some cases, it is sufficient to just create new or adapt existing configuration files and use the simulation program that comes with SimMedTK.
+However, in some cases, it is sufficient to just create new or adapt existing configuration files and use the simulation program that comes with iMSTK.

-The simulation program that comes with SimMedTK is a command-line utility named :file:`vegaFemExample`.
+The simulation program that comes with iMSTK is a command-line utility named :file:`vegaFemExample`.
 You can run